Vini-Pires/vini-pires/README.md

 React.js Web Developer
 ----------------------

-I've been learning JavaScript for about 1 year, and now I'm studying react.js to improve my abilitys on JavaScript at web.
-For sure I can assume that I have the capability to write a good and clean code, but if you not belive on me, you sure can see my profile.
+Hello, I'm a Front-end developer and I've been studying javascript for about a year now.
+I'm currently focusing on my studies on React.js to improve my portfolio.
+As a developer and active in the GitHub community, I can show that I know how to create good code using the clean code methodology.
+However, I know how hard it is to believe me with words alone, so please take a look at my repositories on GitHub.
+In addition to React.js I have been interested in advancing as a fullstack developer on node.js technology for the backend.
+However, I still need to complete the projects I have with React.js, as I see their completion necessary to continue my studies in the area

 * 🌍  I'm based in São Paulo, Brazil
 * 🖥️  See my portfolio at [github pages](http://vini-pires.github.io/portifolio/)